-WinBUGS and MCMC have long been used for Bayesian hierarchical modelling so we will use it for comparison in the scope of WASABY project.
-In the classic model of Besag, York and Mollié, BYM, spatially structured variation is not independent of unstructured variation (a problem called nonidentifiability).
+WinBUGS and MCMC have long been used for Bayesian hierarchical modelling.
+In the classic model of Besag, York and Mollié, BYM, spatially structured variation is not independent of unstructured variation (a problem called non-identifiability).
 As a consequence, part of the spatial dependence (structured variation) might result as quite heterogeneous (unstructured variation) and vice versa.
 There are alternative formulations to the BYM model, such as the Leroux and Dean models, in which it is ensured that the structured spatial variation is independent of the unstructured.
 However, neither model scales spatial variation.
 As a consequence, hyper parameters depend on the spatial structure of the problem and cannot be interpreted correctly.
 On the other hand, inferences will be made using a Bayesian approach.
 In this context, the choice of a priori distributions of hyper parameters, known as priors, can have a considerable impact on the results.
 Leroux and Dean models use standard priors that lead to overfitting.
 The main consequence of overfitting (a problem also known as multicollinearity in the context of multiple linear regression) is that the estimators of the variances are greater than the real ones and, therefore, the credibility intervals will be much wider than expected, which implies that the null hypothesis (that the coefficients are equal to zero) will not be rejected more times than it should.